Best Chicken Coop Cameras 2026: 5 Top Picks

 | Blink Outdoor 4 | $80-100 | 2x AA batteries | Infrared | Cloud (sub) | Long battery life |

-The Wyze Cam v3 is the camera that Reddit's backyard chicken community recommends more than any other, and for good reason.
-At under $30, it's absurdly cheap for what you get.
+The Wyze Cam v3 is the camera that the backyard chicken community recommends more than any other, and for good reason.
+At around $30, it's hard to beat for what you get.

 What's great: